Fake fashion fuels vast illicit profits, sea of human misery

 In the past five years, the Border Force, the policing command under Britain’s Home Office charged with immigration and customs controls, has seized thousands of consignments at Heathrow alone, valued at around 100 million ($125 million), said Peter Herron, senior officer for specialist operations.
 “Anything a counterfeiter can counterfeit, they will.”

-Annual trade in fake products is worth around 2.5 percent of total global trade, or about $18 trillion, according to Piotr Stryszowski, an economist with the Paris-based Organization for Economic Cooperation and Development.
+Annual trade in fake products was worth $461 billion in 2013, around 2.5 percent of total global trade, according to Piotr Stryszowski, an economist with the Paris-based Organization for Economic Cooperation and Development.
 The money goes to organized crime, and helps fund terrorism and the trafficking of drugs, people, sex and wildlife, as well as the lavish lifestyles of its kingpins.

 “It’s the globalized illicit business of the 21st century,” says Stryszowski, who laments it’s not taken as seriously as other contraband, such as cocaine.